 Also, let your doctor know about any medicines you take, including prescription and over-the-counter medicines, vitamins, minerals, and other supplements.
 Some medicines and supplements can cause problems when used with adenosine, dipyridamole, or dobutamine (medicines used to increase your heart rate during a stress test).

 If you are having a stress test as part of your nuclear heart scan, wear comfortable walking shoes and loose-fitting clothes for the test.
 You may be asked to wear a hospital gown during the test.

 A nuclear heart scan can take a lot of time.
 Most take between 2 to 5 hours, especially if two sets of pictures are needed.

-What to expect during a nuclear heart scan
+during a nuclear heart scan